Non Causa Pro Causa

 Causal conclusions can take one of two forms:

-- Event-Level: Sometimes we wish to know the cause of a particular event, for instance, a physician conducting a medical examination is inquiring into the cause of a particular patient's illness.
+- Event-Level: Sometimes we wish to know the cause of a particular event, for instance, a physician conducting a medical examination is inquiring into the cause of a particular patient's illness, say, lung cancer.
 Specific events are caused by other specific events, so the conclusion we aim at in this kind of causal reasoning has the form: